 At-the-Market Offering ("ATM")-On February 10, 2022, we and the Operating Partnership entered into a sales agreement relating to the potential sale of shares of common stock pursuant to a continuous offering program.
 In accordance with the terms of the sales agreement, we may offer and sell shares of our common stock having an aggregate offering price of up to \$250 million from time to time through our sales agents, or, if applicable, as forward sellers.
-As of March 31, 2022, we have issued zero shares under the ATM program.
+During the three months ended June 30, 2022, we issued 1.9 million shares of our common stock under the ATM program for net proceeds of \$63.0 million, after approximately \$0.6 million in commissions.
+As of June 30, 2022, \$186.3 million of common stock remained available for issuance under the ATM program.